patrickt/daylight/README.md

 ## Limitations

-The maximum request size is 2GB.
+- The maximum request size is 2GB.
 This is a limitation of Flatbuffers, but should be enough for real world use.
-The maximum size of any one file is 256MB.
+- The maximum size of any one file is 256MB.
 There is no limitation on number of files in a request, aside from those inherent in Flatbuffers.
-There is no rate limiting; that should be a property of an upstream load balancer. tree-sitter supports UTF-16, but tree-sitter-highlight doesn't.
-A pity, that.
-UTF-8 is required.
+- There is no rate limiting; that should be a property of an upstream load balancer.

 ## Future work